 Worksheets in Excel VBA

-Worksheets in excel are the sheets which have rows and columns in which we work.
+Worksheets in excel are the sheets that have rows and columns in which we work.
 Whenever we open excel, we work on them.
-Now when working in excel, we use functions they are called as worksheet functions, and we can use similar functions in VBA.
+Now when working in excel, we use functions that are called worksheet functions, and we can use similar functions in VBA.
 In this article, we will learn about various functions in VBA to work on the worksheet.
 The most important thing to remember is while working in VBA; we have to always use the worksheet function as the data in excel is stored in the worksheet itself.

 A worksheet is basically an object in VBA.
 Now there are two different methods of using this object.
 One is by referring to the Worksheets method, and another is by referring to the Sheets method.
 Since this article is about worksheets, we will move further with the worksheets object.
 There are different objects to use a worksheet object.
 The proper way to use this object is explained below,

 Worksheets( “ Sheet Name “ ).
 Methods